 For more information, please visit our self-assessment page.

-Upon arrival at the premises, quality assessors will request consent to enter the premises and exercise search powers for regulatory purposes.
-The quality assessors will show their credentials and give the person of the service who is in charge at the service a letter confirming the visit.
+Upon arrival at the service, quality assessors request consent to enter and exercise search powers for regulatory purposes.
+The quality assessors show their credentials and give the person of the service who is in charge at the service a letter confirming the visit.

-The quality assessors will interview the person in charge of the service.
-This will include asking the following questions to identify key areas of risk:
+The quality assessors interview the person in charge of the service.
+This will include asking a set of risk-based questions developed by the Commission.
+These questions change based on identified industry risks and trends.
+Click here for the most up to date list of questions.

 Interviews with aged care consumers or their nominated representatives